 The details of Beond Airlines

 Beond Airlines is an all-business class airline with lofty expansion goals.
-The airline is headquartered in Dubai, but its first hub is in the Maldives.
+The carrier’s planes are registered in the Maldives, but the company is headquartered in Dubai.
 The airline is billing itself as “the world’s first premium leisure airline.”
-I’m a bit confused by that claim, as you’d think that La Compagnie would qualify as that.
-Or is the distinction that New York to Paris isn’t a leisure market?
-Anyway…
+I suppose the airline doesn’t consider La Compagnie to be exclusively leisure oriented, or else you’d think La Compagnie would take that title.

 Beond Airlines fleet

-Beond Airlines is launching operations with an Airbus A319, which is registered in the Maldives (this is also where the company’s Air Operator’s Certificate is).
-The first aircraft has the registration code 8Q-FBA, and it’s roughly 20 years old, having first flown for EasyJet, before being transfered to some other airlines.
+Beond Airlines launched operations with an Airbus A319, which is registered in the Maldives (this is also where the company’s Air Operator’s Certificate is).
+The first aircraft has the registration code 8Q-FBA, and it’s over 20 years old, having first flown for EasyJet, before being transfered to some other airlines.
 The A319 features just 44 business class seats, in a 2-2 configuration.
 I’ve gotta say, the Beond Airlines livery is gorgeous.

 Beond Airlines destinations & routes

-- As of November 9, 2023, the airline will launch flights between Male (MLE) and Riyadh (RUH)
+- The airline flies 2x weekly between Male (MLE) and Riyadh (RUH)

-- As of November 15, 2023, the airline will launch flights between Male (MLE) and Munich (MUC), with a refueling stop in Dubai
+- As of July 2024, the airline will fly 2x weekly between Male (MLE) and Milan (MXP), with a refueling stop in Dubai (DWC)

 Beond Airlines cabin & seats